Widen/eslint-config/packages/eslint-config-widen-emotion/README.md

   ...emotion,
   ...[
     // you can specify what to ignore by using the `ignores` key before any other rule
-    // this will filter out things we dont want this to run on { ignores: ['*.test.*'] },
+    // this will filter out things we don't want this to run on { ignores: ['*.test.*'] },
     // you can also override rules by specifying the rule and the new value { files: ['*.spec.js'], rules: { 'no-unused-vars': 'off' } },